 Louise is part of PwC’s Venture Capital tax team.
 She builds relationships with companies and funds looking for SEIS and EIS investment.
 Louise works closely with these companies to help them understand the complexities surrounding the tax legislation and provides support from dealing with HMRC to advising on transactions to ensure the qualifying criteria is met and maintained

-After a first career as a RAF Regiment officer, Paul has had over 16 years’ experience in numerous roles within financial services primarily in the marketing and sales processes of products.
+After a first career as a RAF Regiment officer, Paul has had over 17 years’ experience in numerous roles within the sector primarily in the marketing and sales of financial products.
 This has included being an equity broker with Redmayne Bentley, a banker with RBS, through to being the Divisional Sales & Marketing Head for an investment house in the City where he was responsible for their monthly magazine that not only covered the FTSE but also fledgling British companies.
 He has also been the Chairman of a London Chamber of Commerce whose membership was mainly SMEs and where he assisted these companies to grow and develop.
-In his latest role at The Share Centre as Head of Corporate Sales & Relationships he is responsible for the Department that provides the administration and custodial services to an ever growing number of EIS, Investor Relief & BPR fund managers.
+In his latest role at The Share Centre as Head of Corporate Sales & Relationships he is responsible for the Department that provides the administration and custodial services to an ever growing number of SEIS, EIS, Investor Relief & BPR fund managers.
 Furthermore, he is a contributor of articles to magazines & websites on the Alternative Investment sector.